tscholze/kotlin-kotlog-cli/README.md

 ## Features

 ### Blogging
-- Creates pre-configurated Markdown files for blog posts
+- Creates pre-configuration Markdown files for blog posts
-- Supports Frontmatter for meta information
+- Supports Front-matter for meta information
 - Renders markdown files into HTML blog articles
 - Renders a feed.json with snippets of blog articles